Epiphany1105/CSLdetection/README.md

 # CSLdetection
-Sign language video recognition using MediaPipe+Yolov5 based on the USTC dataset.
+Chinese Sign Language video recognition using MediaPipe + Yolov5 based on the USTC dataset.